sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 == Upgrade Notice ==

+= 4.0 =
+Add 16 widgets for the Elementor page builder to showcase your posts, pages, custom posts in beautiful layouts (grid, list, and more).
+Each widget is fully customizable.

 = 3.0 =
-Add 15 Gutenberg blocks (including Post Grid, Post List, and more) and 75+ ready-to-use block patterns.
+Add 16 Gutenberg blocks (including Post Grid, Post List, and more) and 76+ ready-to-use block patterns.